Visavvi deploys an advanced HARMAN AV over IP solution to allow students to connect, share and learn using cutting-edge technology

-DURHAM, United Kingdom—Saville Audio Visual recently deployed a complete HARMAN Professional Solutions AV over IP solution at Durham University.
+DURHAM, United Kingdom—Visavvi, part of the Saville Group recently deployed a complete HARMAN Professional Solutions AV over IP solution at Durham University.

 One of the most historic and prestigious universities in the world, Durham University offers research-led education delivered by world-leading experts in outstanding study facilities.
 Durham University aims to deliver a challenging and transformative education experience that leverages the latest digital technologies.